ptarmiganlabs/qs-jwt/README.md

 qs-jwt is a command line tool intended to be used from scripts written in Powershell, bash or similar shells.
 Or just from the command line for one-off creation of JWTs.

-Given the above focus on integration in various automation scenarios, all needed information is passed to qs-jwt as parameters and options.
+Given the focus on integration in various automation scenarios, all needed information is passed to qs-jwt as parameters and options.

 There are thus - by design - no interactive prompts what so ever in qs-jwt.

 ## JWT claims

 A JWT "claim" is a piece of information that's included in the JWT.
 Examples include email address, user name, group belongings and other metadata associated with user accounts.

 Claims may sound like a strange term for this, but you can think of it as metadata presented by the calling system to Qlik Sense during the API call.
 The fact that the JWT is signed means Sense can trust that the JWT has not been modified since it was created.

 # Commands